 David J. Johnson has been serving as a member of our Board of Directors since November 2008.
 From 1997 to 2006, Mr. Johnson served as Chief Executive Officer and Chairman of the Board of Directors of KinderCare Learning Centers, Inc., a for-profit provider of early childhood education and care services, and from 1991 to 1996, he served as President, Chief Executive Officer, and Chairman of the Board of Directors of Red Lion Hotels Corporation, a hotel company, each of which were portfolio companies of Kohlberg Kravis Roberts & Co.
 Prior to that time, Mr. Johnson served as a general partner of Hellman & Friedman, a private equity investment firm, from 1989 to 1991, as President, Chief Operating Officer and Director of Dillingham Holdings, a diversified company, from 1986 to 1988, and as President and Chief Executive Officer of Cal Gas Corporation, a principal subsidiary of Dillingham Holdings, which was also a portfolio company of Kohlberg Kravis Roberts & Co., from 1984 to 1987.
-Mr. Johnson received a Bachelor of Arts degree from the University of Oregon and a Master of Business Administration degree from the
+Mr. Johnson currently serves as a director of Red Lion Hotels Corporation.

-University of Southern California.
+Mr. Johnson received a Bachelor of Arts degree from the University of Oregon and a Master of Business Administration degree from the University of Southern California.
 We believe that Mr. Johnson's extensive experience as a Chief Executive Officer of other companies provides a tremendous resource to our Board of Directors and management team, particularly in the areas of operations, finance, and corporate governance.

 Jack A. Henry has been serving as a member of our Board of Directors since November 2008.
 Since 2000, Mr. Henry has served as the Managing Director of Sierra Blanca Ventures, LLC, a private investment and advisory firm.
 From 1966 to 2000, Mr. Henry worked as a certified public accountant for Arthur Andersen, a national accounting firm, retiring in 2000 as the Managing Partner of the Phoenix, Arizona office.
-Mr. Henry previously served on the Boards of Directors of the following public companies: Point Blank Solutions, Inc., a designer and producer of protective technologies and body armor, VistaCare, Inc., a provider of hospice care services, and White Electronic Designs Corporation, a provider of defense electronics services.
-He also serves on the Boards of Directors of several private companies and is President of the Arizona Chapter of the National Association of Corporate Directors.
+Mr. Henry currently serves on the boards of directors of several private companies and is President of the Arizona Chapter of the National Association of Corporate Directors.
 Mr. Henry received a Bachelor of Business Administration degree and a Master of Business Administration degree from the University of Michigan.
 We believe that Mr. Henry's extensive experience with public and financial accounting matters for corporate organizations, as well as experience as a consultant to and director of other public companies, provide significant insight and expertise to our Board of Directors.